zuplo/docs/docs/dev-portal/migration.md

    directory to build the documentation.

 Below is an example of the new project structure.
-The steps below will explain what is needed for each file.
+The steps below will explain what's needed for each file.

 ```txt
 my-api/